werkkrew/ciq-hiit-tracker/README.md

 ### Version History and Changelog

-*This app is tested on a Garmin Vivoactive® HR*
+*This app is tested on a Garmin Vivoactiveï¿½ HR*

+**v1.2.1 - 6/16/2017**

+* Added Fenix 3 and other round watch support
+* Fixed an issue with incorrect version build uploaded for 1.2.0

 **v1.2.0 - 6/15/2017**